OmniCustom: Sync Audio-Video Customization Via Joint Audio-Video Generation Model: Introduction

 Existing video customization techniques can be classified into two categories: tuning‑based and tuning‑free.
 Tuning‑based methods~\cite{ma2024magic,wang2024customvideo,wei2024dreamvideo,wu2024motionbooth} require fine‑tuning the pre‑trained model for each new identity during inference.
 For instance, DreamVideo~\cite{wei2024dreamvideo} simultaneously customizes identity and motion through separate identity and motion adapters.
 While these approaches have shown promising results, their reliance on per‑identity tuning during inference limits practical scalability.
 In contrast, tuning‑free methods~\cite{he2024id,huang2025conceptmaster,yuan2025identity,jiang2025vace} can introduce new identities without additional test-time training.
 For example, ID‑Animator~\cite{he2024id} employs learnable facial latent queries to extract identity embeddings, enabling zero‑shot video generation.
 ConsisID~\cite{yuan2025identity} further leverages control signals derived from frequency decomposition, where low‑frequency features guide pixel‑level prediction and high‑frequency cues help preserve fine facial details.
 Moreover, several recent studies~\cite{liu2025phantom,fei2025skyreels,jiang2025vace,huang2025conceptmaster} have also explored multi‑object customization in video synthesis.

-Although fruitful results have been achieved, typical video customization techniques convey the effect of silent films.
+Although fruitful results have been achieved, typical video customization only produce silent outputs.
 Recently, another line of methods~\cite{yi2025magicinfinite,hu2025hunyuancustom,chen2025humo,wang2025interacthuman} incorporate audio as an additional modality, enabling audio-driven video customization.
-However, these approaches remain limited in their inability to freely re-specify spoken content.
-To deal with it, this paper introduces a new task termed \textit{sync audio-video customization}.
-Specifically, as illustrated in Fig.~\ref{fig:teaser}, given a reference image $I^{r}$, a reference audio $A^{r}$, and a textual prompt, our goal is to synchronously generate a video that preserves the visual identity from $I^{r}$ and a corresponding speech audio that mimics the timbre of $A^{r}$, where spoken content can be freely given via the textual prompt.
+However, it is cumbersome for these two-stage customization methods to modify spoken content while retaining a given timbre, as they require regenerating a driven audio via Text-to-Speech (TTS) techniques~\cite{wang2023neural,zhang2023speak,le2023voicebox}.
+Additionally, adopting TTS outputs is incompatible with scenarios containing background sound effects (\eg, beach), since background sounds cannot be synthesized by TTS models.
+Given the above considerations, this paper introduces a novel task termed \textit{sync audio-video customization}, motivated by a simple observation: humans naturally associate personal identity with voice timbre.
+Specifically, as illustrated in Fig.~\ref{fig:teaser}, given a reference image $I^{r}$, a reference audio $A^{r}$, and a textual prompt, our goal is to synchronously generate a video that preserves the visual identity of $I^{r}$ and a corresponding audio that mimics the timbre of $A^{r}$, where spoken content can be freely given via textual prompt.
 Tab.~\ref{tab:setting} summarizes the functional differences between existing customization techniques and our proposed \textit{sync audio-video customization}.
-This new task poses great challenges, stemming from the complexity of multimodal modeling.
-Nevertheless, recent advances in joint audio-video generation~\cite{veo3,sora2,wang2025universe,low2025ovi}, particularly the open-source OVI~\cite{low2025ovi}, have laid the groundwork for its feasibility.
+Although this new task poses great challenges, recent advances in joint audio-video generation~\cite{veo3,sora2,wang2025universe,low2025ovi}, particularly the open-source OVI~\cite{low2025ovi}, have laid the groundwork for its feasibility and potential background sounds.